haugenmitch/adventofcode2020/README.md

 ### Notes

 This challenge was good practice for parsing and using Options.
+The `parse_passports()` function is large and could use refactoring, but I will save that work until later so that I can focus on getting through the rest of the days of the challenge.
+I'm sure I could make the passport checking code for part 2 more compact, but I decided to write it using the knowledge of Rust I have at hand.

 ### Solution, Part 1

 `222`

 ### Solution, Part 2

+`140`

 ---